MikroElektronika/mikrosdk_click_v2/clicks/brushless31/README.md

 ## Example Description

-> This example demonstrates the use of the Brushless 31 click board by driving the motor in both directions at different speeds.
+> This example demonstrates the use of the Brushless 31 Click board by driving the motor in both directions at different speeds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c